hgonzale/sleep-manager/docs/installation.rst

       sudo systemctl start sleep-manager
       sudo systemctl enable sleep-manager
-      # Both machines can use the same config content; only COMMON.ROLE should differ.
+      # Both machines can use the same config content; only common.role should differ.
-      # Configure [COMMON] plus the role-specific section(s).
+      # Configure [common] plus the role-specific section(s).
-      # COMMON.ROLE is required and must be "waker" or "sleeper".
+      # common.role is required and must be "waker" or "sleeper".
       # Only the APIs for the configured role will be exposed.

 Manual Installation (Non-Debian Distros)